All Episodes

 They're enemy combatants.

-This is the middle of a war.
+This is the middle of a war, the war on terrorism.

-9-11 commission report.
+9-11 Commission report.

 They were at war with us.